Supporting the GSA Foundation

 This option is the easiest and most effective way to give to the GSA Foundation.
 Subject to certain tax limits, you can receive a full tax deduction for the amount of your cash donation in the year you make your gift.

 These gifts provide steady support for the ongoing work of GSA.
-Giving recurring gifts enables you to give larger gifts over time that impact the GSA programs that you care most about.
+Recurring gifts enable you to give larger gifts over time that impact the GSA programs that you care most about.

 Thousands of companies and foundations across the United States will match their employees’ cash gifts to non-profit organizations like GSAF.
 Contact your human resources department for details about your company’s matching gift program and double your impact.
 If you have questions, please call (303) 357-1054.